 Let it be evident that it’s about you, although you need to consider others’ feelings and choose your words carefully.

 8. Focus on the positive side

-The reason you are repressing emotions is that you dwell on what could go wrong if you speak.
-Rather than imagining the worst situation, why don’t you think about the positive side as well?
-No rule ever says you should see only the wrong side in things.
+You could be repressing emotions because you dwell on what could go wrong if you speak.
+Rather than imagining the worst situation, why don’t you also think about the positive side?
+No rule ever says you should see only the wrong side of things.

 9. Judge yourself less

 Be free with your thoughts and stop repressing your emotions.
 No matter the situation, avoid telling yourself to feel in a certain way.
 You don’t control events that happen; why should you repress your emotions?

 Releasing repressed emotions may be challenging, but you can reduce their effect by giving a reason for the particular feeling.

 For example, “I feel sad because I didn’t do well in my last exam.”
 What can I do to solve it?
 Do better!

 Related Reading: 30 Ways to Practice Self-Love and Be Good to Yourself